 These tips will help you maximize your time at the driving range and will translate into better scores on the course.

-Suncoast Golf Center & Academy in Sarasota is an exclusive practice and learning facility for BSGC members, and many courses, including the ones below, have dedicated golf practice centers where players can work on their swing.
+Suncoast Golf Center & Academy in Sarasota is an exclusive practice and learning facility for BSGC members, and many courses have dedicated golf practice centers where players can work on their swing.